dkoval/simple-todos/README.md

 # simple-todos

-simple-todos is minimalistic TODOs application demoing the core features of Meteor framework.
+simple-todos is a minimalistic TODOs application demoing the core features of Meteor framework.

 ## Quick start

-Follow the [Installing Meteor](https://www.meteor.com/install) instructions to get Meteor running on your computer.
+Checkout the source code and follow the [Installing Meteor](https://www.meteor.com/install) instructions to get Meteor running on your computer.

 Once you've installed Meteor, run the application locally: